norcams/docs-enduser/docs/terraform-part1.rst

   $ terraform init

+  Initializing the backend...

   Initializing provider plugins...
-  - Checking for available provider plugins on https://releases.hashicorp.com...
+  - Checking for available provider plugins...
-  - Downloading plugin for provider "openstack" (1.17.0)...
+  - Downloading plugin for provider "openstack" (terraform-providers/openstack) 1.24.0...

   The following providers do not have any version constraints in configuration, so the latest version was installed.